Build your own ECS (part 3), change detection, events, tags, and commands

 #What we built

-New operations on World. step to advance the frame, for_each_mut_changed to iterate only the slots touched since last step, send_collision/read_collisions/drain_collisions for cross-system messaging, the tag set with add_player/remove_player/has_player/query_players (and the same for enemy), the command-buffer methods queue_spawn/queue_despawn/queue_set_position/... and apply_commands to flush them, plus direct field access on world.resources for global state.
+New operations on World. step to advance the frame, for_each_mut_changed to iterate only the slots touched since last step, send_collision, read_collisions, and the cursor pair read_collisions_since and collision_sequence for cross-system messaging, the tag set with add_player/remove_player/has_player/query_players (and the same for enemy), the command-buffer methods queue_spawn/queue_despawn/queue_set_position/... and apply_commands to flush them, plus direct field access on world.resources for global state.
 A Schedule struct that runs systems in order each frame.

 #Where the abstractions stop being free